The Origins of the Second World War: Reception

 The book was published in April 1961, with German and American editions appearing the following year.
 Translations also appeared in French, Italian, Finnish, Dutch, Portuguese, Spanish, Norwegian, Danish, Swedish and Sinhalese.
 It was a bestseller around the world and provoked a storm of controversy.

 Sebastian Haffner wrote in his review in The Observer: "This is an almost faultless masterpiece, perfectly proportioned, perfectly controlled.
 Bitterness has mellowed into quiet sadness and even pity...fairness rules supreme and of all passions only the passion for clarity remains...In spite of all this, it will probably become his most controversial book...Taylor is in the very first rank.
 He is among English historians to-day what Evelyn Waugh is among English novelists, a rescuer of forgotten truths, a knight of paradox, a prince of story-telling, and a great, perhaps the greatest, master of his craft".
 In the review from the New Statesman, David Marquand praised Taylor as "the only English historian now writing who can bend the bow of Gibbon and Macaulay".
 Among his critics were Isaac Deutscher and A.L.
 Rowse.
 Martin Gilbert came across a copy of the book in a second hand bookshop some years after it was published.
 The copy was full of pencilled marginal notes attacking the book's thesis.
 When Gilbert looked at the flyleaf, it was inscribed "A. L. Rowse".
 He presented the copy to Taylor, who was much amused.

-Hugh Trevor-Roper reviewed the book in the July 1961 issue of the CIA-funded literary magazine Encounter.
+Hugh Trevor-Roper reviewed the book in the July 1961 issue of the literary magazine Encounter.
 Trevor-Roper argued against Taylor's thesis, claiming that Hitler in Mein Kampf in 1924 and elsewhere had outlined his programme.
 He also accused Taylor of perverting the evidence: